mmohsinkhan/exchange-rates-tracking-app/README.md

 $ awslocal lambda invoke --function-name <function name> /dev/null
 ```

 Link to a local REST endpoint is printed on console after deployment.
-Append resource name **exchangerates** to the link for exchange rates API
+Append resource name **exchangerates** to the link for exchange rates API.
+Open API URL is browser or use utility like *curl* to fetch exchange rates data.
 ```bash
 # Sample REST endpoint
 https://**********.execute-api.localhost.localstack.cloud:4566/prod/